shakircam/android-template/README.md

 - Retrofit
 - OkHttp
 - Glide
+- Coil
+- Shared preference
 - Material Design
 # Architecture
 MVVM (Model View ViewModel) is one of the most popular architectural pattern for Android App development.
 Basically this pattern separates User interface from business-logic and data-logic.
 So that it's divided into three layers: Model layer, View layer and View model layer.
-Let's explore it more deeply.
 ![mvvm](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)
 # How to update app information and continue development for your own project?
 - First clone the project